Learn what optimization goals are and how they're used.

 Results are measured against goals.
 If a visitor takes the action defined in a goal, that counts as a conversion.

-How goals are leveraged per optimization type:
+How the primary goal is leveraged per optimization type:

-• Manual personalization — goals display performance
+Manual personalization — goals display performance

-• Traditional tests — goals display performance and determine which variation wins
+Traditional tests — goals display performance and determine which variation wins

-• AI-optimized — goals display performance and determine for what the AI is optimizing (i.e., which variations drive the most conversions for a given audience)
+AI-optimized — goals display performance and determine for what the AI is optimizing (i.e., which variations drive the most conversions for a given audience)

 Compare the different goal types

-If you integrate with Marketo or HubSpot, you can track forms to add form submission goals.
+Form submission goal — if you integrate with Marketo or HubSpot, you can track forms to add form submission goals.
 Each time a visitor submits one of these forms, a conversion counts towards that goal.